ioxFR/jeedom-wallbox/README.md

 ## Usage
 - Install plugin via market
 - Enter in configuration your username and password of My Wallbox account
-- Create new object and fill the charger ID (Can be found in url of My Wallbox account when you open your charger)
+- Create new object and a charger in dropdownlist
 - Add the created object to your dashboard and enjoy!

 ## How to get it